Click here to launch the World Rivers visualization

 I started with data from Natural Earth Data, and created a straight forward map of all the water on the globe.
 Then I tried a simple globe:

-Once the selected river is found, I used D3 to re-render the selected river with a ‘highlight’ style, which is then overlaid above the globe.
+I used D3 to re-render the selected river with a ‘highlight’ style, which is then overlaid above the globe.